15 Unique Things to Do in Sibenik, Croatia

-Beaches in Sibenik
+The Best Beaches in Sibenik

 If you want to go for a swim, you will find some wonderful beaches in and around Sibenik.
-The most famous beaches are the City Beach Banj, a wonderful pebble beach with picturesque views of the old town, and the wonderful beaches of Amadria Park.
+The most famous beaches in Sibenik are the City Beach Banj, a wonderful pebble beach with picturesque views of the old town, and the wonderful beaches of Amadria Park.
 Here are our tips for where to swim in Sibenik.

-The Beach Banj is the city beach and at the same time most famous beach of Sibenik.
+The Beach Banj is the city beach and at the same time most famous beach in Sibenik.
 It is located about one kilometer from the old town and is popular for both locals and tourists.
 While bathing in the crystal-clear sea you can always enjoy a wonderful ambience with the city as a backdrop.
 There is also a nice café for having drinks and coffee.

 Beaches of Amadria Park & Solaris Hotel

 The coves in the Amadria Park in Solaris are among the most beautiful beaches in Sibenik.
 On a length of about 4 kilometers, one can expect several beautifully designed bathing places, partly as sandy beach, partly as a pebble beach.
 Although the beaches belong to the huge hotel complex, non-hotel guests can also come here for a swim.

 Especially beautiful is the Solaris beach, also called White Beach, located at the beautiful Amadria Park Jure Hotel.
 It is the main beach of Amadria Park in Solaris.
 Here, the sand is really bright and fine and so the beach has been chosen several times as one of the most beautiful beaches in the region.

 Another top beach is the Amadria Park Ivan beach, which is just a short distance from the main beach.
 Again, you can enjoy a wonderful beach atmosphere and crystal-clear sea water.